XDCFoundation/XDCNetwork-Masternode/README.md

 * **The coinbase.txt file contains the coinbase address that is assigned to the node upon deployment and startup of the XDC node.**

-* The keystore file contains the following data
+* The keystore directory contains the UTC file with the following data

 {"address":"xdcaddress_matching_the_coinbase.txt","crypto":{"cipher":"aes-128-ctr","ciphertext":"cypher_key_here","cipherparams":{"iv":"alphanumeric_code"},"kdf":"scrypt","kdfparams":{"dklen":32,"n":262144,"p":1,"r":8,"salt":"alphanumeric_string"},"mac":"alphanumeric_string"},"id":"alphanumeric_string","version":3}